ossrs/srs-docs/src/pages/faq-oryx.md

 ## Supported Platforms

-SRS Stack supports Docker images, installation scripts, DigitalOcean images, and can be installed on other platforms using aaPanel.
+Oryx supports Docker images, installation scripts, DigitalOcean images, and can be installed on other platforms using aaPanel.

 It is recommended to install directly using Docker, which also allows for multiple installations.
 Be sure to use Ubuntu 20+ system:
 * Docker image installation: [here](../docs/v6/doc/getting-started-oryx#docker)

-SRS Stack also support HELM, see [srs-helm](https://github.com/ossrs/srs-helm) for detail.
+Oryx also support HELM, see [srs-helm](https://github.com/ossrs/srs-helm) for detail.

 If you are used to aaPanel, you can install it with aaPanel, which can coexist with multiple websites.
 Be sure to use Ubuntu 20+ system: